- Location: New Mexico

 Surrendering your license plates after moving out of the state is not required.
 If you don’t plan on keeping your New Mexico plates try to dispose of properly.
-If you can’t find a license plate recycler in your new neighborhood, send them to the following address to be recycled:

 NOTE: Horseless Carriage plates are the exception.
 These plates remain with the vehicle, not the seller.